acuminous/scamp/README.md

 ## Connection Topologies

-Scamp allows you to choose your connection topology by providing a range of connection and channel pools.
-The most common topologies are as follows...
+Scamp allows you to choose your connection topology by providing a range of pluggable connection and channel sources.
+For example...

-### Dedicated connection with a dedicated channel
+#### Dedicated connection with a dedicated channel
       ┌─────────────────────────┐                                                  ┌─────────────────────────┐
       │                         │                    Connection                    │                         │
       │                         ├──────────────────────────────────────────────────┤                         │